temccarthy/CS4341HW/Project2/README.txt

 indicator, explains why our program was able to easily defeat human and random opponents.

 Contributions:
-    Gabriel, Shawn, and Tim each contributed equal portions to this project and much of the code was written using peer programming.
+    Gabriel, Tim, and Shawn each contributed equal portions to this project and much of the code was written using peer programming.
 Gabriel worked mostly on the Board class and evaluation functions as well as the iterative deepening search.
+Tim worked primarily on minimax search and teamname.cpp.
 Shawn worked mostly on the iterative deepening search, the timer, and communication with the referee.
-Tim worked primarily on minimax search and teamname.cpp.

 Prerequisites:
     * C++  10.3.0 or later